abhin4v/abhin4v.github.io/slides/clojure-concurrency-you/slides.md

 ---
-title: Clojure Concurrency and You
+title: Clojure, Concurrency, and You
 aspect_ratio: '4:3'
 ---